isomerpages/psd-goc/pages/Legacy Planning Roadshow.md

 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Complete your Lasting Power of Attorney (LPA) Form 1 Application: </strong>Need
-help with your LPA?
+help with filling your LPA application?
 Our volunteers are ready to guide you through the online LPA process.
 They will also guide you to book for a certification appointment at your preferred location after your complete the application.</p>
 </li>
 </ul>
 <p></p>